serut/meteor-coverage/README.md

 A meteor package that allows you to get the statement, line, function and branch coverage of Meteor project and package.

-This package uses the [istanbuljs](https://github.com/istanbuljs/istanbuljs) packages for coverage report.
+This package uses the [istanbuljs](https://github.com/istanbuljs/istanbuljs) packages and the babel plugin [babel-plugin-istanbul](https://github.com/istanbuljs/babel-plugin-istanbul) for coverage report.

 It's a debug only package, so it does not affect your production build.